Glangouet/akeneo/UPGRADE-1.7.md

 [`Pim\Component\Catalog\Normalizer\Standard\ProxyGroupNormalizer`](https://github.com/akeneo/pim-community-dev/blob/1.7/src/Pim/Component/Catalog/Normalizer/Standard/ProxyGroupNormalizer.php)
 has been created.
 This proxy normalizer will be used instead of `Pim\Component\Catalog\Normalizer\Structured\GroupNormalizer`.

+### Array Converters

+To be able to use the standard format during import, we removed the generic `Pim\Component\Connector\ArrayConverter\FlatToStandard\Product\ValueConverter\ScalarConverter` in favor of `BooleanConverter`, `DateConverter` and `NumberConverter` classes.
+With that, imported data can be transformed as the [standard format](https://docs.akeneo.com/1.7/reference/standard_format/index.html) expect.

 ### Import/export UI migration

 With this 1.7 edition, we migrated the old import/export configuration screens to new javascript architecture.
 It means